Renting a Property

 Consumer Protection has a useful guide on your rights as a tenant including types of rental property, information about bonds, how to begin a tenancy, your responsibilities as a tenant, your landlord's responsibilities and what should happen when a tenancy ends.

-If you have a dispute with your landlord, Tenancy WA is a community legal centre who can provide information and advice, as well as advocate on behalf of tenants.
+If you have a dispute with your landlord, Tenancy WA (now part of Circle Green Community Legal) is a community legal centre who can provide information and advice, as well as advocate on behalf of tenants.

-You can find information about Centrelink on the Department of Human Services website.
+You can find information about Centrelink on the Services Australia website.
 The site contains information about payments available for carers, families, Indigenous Australians, Job Seekers, older Australians, people with a disability, rural and remote Australians, students and trainees and visa holders.
 There is also information on how to make a complaint about Centrelink.

 To access Centrelink online, you will need a MyGov account.

 Nursing Homes & Aged Care